gabyse1/environment-action/README.md

 ### Prerequisites

-- Have a computer
+- Have git installed on your local computer.

 ### Install

-- Install git on your local computer.
 - Clone this repository to your local computer.
 Choose the location you prefer.
+- Run the command *npm install* to install all project's dependencies.

 ### Deployment

-- Execute the index.html file to display the project.
+- Run the command line *npm run dev*.
+- The project will automatically open the *index.html* file in a browser.

 ## Authors